 Quitting smokeless tobacco is hard.
 But it helps if you have a plan.
-Here are some steps you can take to quit.
+Here are some tips for quitting chew and dip.

 Pick a Quit Date

-Every day is a good day to quit.
+Every day is a good day to stop chewing tobacco or dipping.
 Try to pick a date within the next two weeks so you can prepare.
 A time with low stress works well for many people.

 After you quit, you may feel uncomfortable and crave a chew or dip.
 This is withdrawal.
 Your body is getting used to not having nicotine.
-For most people, the worst symptoms of withdrawal last a few days to a few weeks.
-During this time, you may:
+During withdrawal, you may:

 - Feel a little depressed.